 Gigtown is an app that makes booking talent for music events easier.
 Artists in the local area build a profile on the app, and those looking to book an artist can browse these, seeing reviews, videos of previous performances and transparent rates per show.

-The animated explainer video follows a male character, who is struggling to book artists for his music event.
+The explainer video follows a male character, who is struggling to book artists for his music event.
 It gives an outline of everything users can do, and shows the success of the character in using the app.

 With more than one invitation to download the app, this video is great at encouraging viewers to do so.